uneasywatermelon/mcomp/README.md

-Here is my Python project that translates a my simple language with simple syntax to C for further compilation into an executable
+Here is a Python project that translates a simple syntax to C for further compilation into an executable

 Basic Functionalities: